-Bill Bryson's Life
+Bill Bryson's Biography

 Bill Bryson was born in Des Moines, Iowa, in 1951.

-In 1973, Bill Bryson visited England and met his wife Cynthia, a psychiatric nurse.
-Bill Bryson and his family (he has four children) lived for many years in North Yorkshire, but for a few years they moved to New Hampshire in America, only to return to the UK in 2003 and live in Norfolk.
+Bryson and his family (he has four children) lived for many years in North Yorkshire, but for a few years they moved to New Hampshire in America, only to return to the UK in 2003 and live in Norfolk.

 In his first spell in Britain, Bill Bryson wrote for The Times and The Independent, but in 1987 he became a full-time book author.